|

 Servicio de Información Programativa.
 "SIP"

-is the programming and research arm of
+was the in-house programming and research arm of

 Univision Radio working with over 70